About the AJA Fellowship Program

 Applicants for the Marcus Center Fellowship Program must be conducting serious research in some area relating to the history of North American Jewry.
 Typically, Marcus Center Fellowships will be awarded to post-doctoral candidates, Ph.D. candidates who are completing dissertations, and senior or independent scholars.

 Applicants must submit a fellowship application (see below) together with a five-page (maximum) research proposal that outlines the scope of their project and lists those collections at the American Jewish Archives that are crucial to their research.
 Applicants should also submit two letters of support, preferably from academic colleagues.
+Please note that former AJA fellows need only submit one letter of recommendation that speaks to the significance of their research project.
 For graduate and doctoral students, one of these two letters must be from their dissertation advisor.

 Dr. Dana Herman